Pixel2Coding/applicant-project/README.md

 Application guidelines:
 * Must have a URL where a contact's information is visible—something like example.com/contact/view?id=[some_id]
 * Must use the Contact model shown above to load the record.

+If you have extra time, feel free to add extra bits of polish.